-DOWNLOAD EMERGENCY With the threat of more potential severe weather, people should download the free Red Cross Emergency App to receive emergency alerts and information about what to do in case of tornadoes and other disasters, as well as locations of shelters.
-The App also includes emergency first aid information and a Family Safe feature which allows people to instantly see if loved ones are okay.
-The free Emergency App is available in app stores by searching for the American Red Cross or going to redcross.org/apps.
+Download the free Red Cross Emergency App to receive emergency alerts and information about what to do in case of severe weather, as well as locations of open Red Cross shelters.
+Users can find it in smartphone app stores by searching for the American Red Cross, texting GETEMERGENCY to 90999 for a link to download the app or going to redcross.org/apps.